VPAC/seqpar/sequentialandparallelprogramming.md

 A strength of a programming language is its capacity to employ symbolic identifiers which references storage locations that holds a value; the compiler will replace the symbolic identifier with the actual location of the data.
 These values can be variable or constant and have a data type.
 The typical datatypes used in programming languages, including C and Fortran, include integers, floating-point numbers, logicals, characters and strings, with certain elaborations which will be explained soon.

 The basic principle is that variables have a great deal of flexibility, whereas constants can provide form of self-documenting code, and provide checks that constancy assumptions are not violated.
 They also provide a means by which literals (e.g., a number or string) can be easily referred to and updated if necessary.
 In both cases of these value assignments, the symbolic identifier should be both meaningful and unique, avoiding confusion between other identifiers in the code.
+Earlier version of Fortran (up to Fortran77) were not very friendly in this regard and, unfortunately, bad habits continue even through this comptemporary time.
+Very old FORTRAN (FORTRAN IV, aka FORTRAN66) used what was called the I-N rule; undeclared variables were assumed by the compiler to be typed REAL, unless they started with I-N in which case they were assumed to be INtegers.
+In Fortran77 variable names were limited to six characters from alphanumerics, with the first character a letter.
+It did not distinguish between upper and lower case; and assumed the former.

-Longer and more explicit names are preferable to shorter obscure identifiers which can be ambiguous even within the same area of inquiry e.g., does an identifier named APC 'activated protein C', 'adenomatous polyposis coli', or 'argon plasma coagulation'?
+In more contemporary times longer and more explicit names are preferable to shorter obscure identifiers which can be ambiguous even within the same area of inquiry e.g., does an identifier named APC 'activated protein C', 'adenomatous polyposis coli', or 'argon plasma coagulation'?
 (Examples from "Abbreviation and Acronym Disambiguation in Clinical Discourse", AMIA Annual Symposium Proceedings.
 2005; 2005: 5899-593).
 One method to assist in this is to stringently avoid having too many temporary value identifiers, typically applied to variables.

 As with any programming languages there a limits to what characters can be used as symbolic identifiers.
 In general it is easier for all concerned to use only the alphanumeric range and underscores, and to start identifiers with letters.
 In C, identifiers are case sensitive (e.g., `example` and `EXAMPLE` are different), whereas in Fortran they are case insensitive (e.g., `example` and `EXAMPLE` are the same), except for string literals.
+Variable names in the C programming language can only have alphanumerics (uppercase and lowercase) and underscores.
+The first letter must be a letter or underscore.
+This is no limit on the length of the variable name.
+In Fortran90, the same applies except a variable name can be no longer than 31 characters.

-The use of reserved words, which have a special meaning the context of the language in question, is forbidden; Fortran has around seventy of these and C about half that number.
+The use of reserved words, which have a special meaning the context of the language in question, is forbidden in C. The following names are reserved by the C language; they cannot be used as variable names.

+auto	else	long	switch
+break	enum	register	typedef
+case	extern	return	union
+char	float	short	unsigned
+const	for	signed	void
+continue	goto	sizeof	volatile
+default	if	static	while
+do	int	struct	_Packed
+double

+Unlike most programming languages, Fortran90 does not have reserved words.
+One could use on of the keywords as variables, which would be very confusing, but syntactically correct.
+Variables could use identifiers such as Program, End, If, Do, etc. Fortran90 compilers are designed to recognise keywords from variable names from their position in a statement.

 Attentiveness to value scope is extremely important as it defines where it may be used and in run-time the extent that it has a meaningful value; this is most typically defined as either globally (indefinite scope) or within a subprogram.
 As mentioned uniqueness in identifiers is an essential practice; a program will result in error if there are multiple identifiers with the same name in the same scope.
 This requires some knowledge of the identifiers used in header files that are used by a program as well as those that are used within a program.

 In all cases the value should be assigned prior to use, i.e., scope should not begin prior to extent, otherwise the unitialised value may have an undefined value.
 A variable whose extent outlasts its state can result in a memory leak, resulting in the program to eventually cause errors or cease functioning.
 Contemporary Fortran implementations will manage values within the scope of the entity; in C memory management is typically manual, using the standard library functions malloc() and free(), to allocate and free memory blocks respectively.

+Variable declarations assures the compiler that there exists a variable of a specified type and name.
+Variable declarations can also be used when one has multiple files; a variable can be defined in any one the files which will be made available when the program is linked.
+The keyword `extern` can be used to declare a variable at any place.
+This convention is used in both C and Fortran.

 The previous 'Hello World' program can thus be expressed in Fortran and C with symbolic identifier values as follows: